rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice Licensing.md

 _Licenses needed for Microsoft teams Voice with an external Session Boarder Controller to Direct Routing_

 1. **Microsoft Teams Phone Standard -** [Teams Phone System](https://learn.microsoft.com/en-us/microsoftteams/what-is-phone-system-in-office-365) is a hosted telephone service that gives you call control and Private Branch Exchange (PBX) capabilities.
 Teams Phone Standard licenses give you all Teams Phone System capabilities like cloud voicemail, caller ID, call park, call forwarding, auto attendants, call queues, call transfer, and caller ID.
-2. **Microsoft Teams Audio Conferencing with dial-out to USA/CAN -** License needed for direct routing (Hughes SBC) Microsoft Teams Audio Conferencing license enables you to provide a dial-in phone number for Teams meeting attendees, and to dial-out during a meeting to invite other callers into that meeting.
-With Operator Connect Conferencing capabilities, organizations can use phone numbers from a third-party operator to join Microsoft Teams meetings.
-One Audio Conferencing license is required for each user who is going to schedule or host an audio meeting.

 # Teams Voice - Add-on and accessory licenses.
-_These licenses can be used with Internal (Microsoft) PSTN or with an External PSTN_
+_These licenses can be used with Internal Microsoft PSTN or with an External PSTN_

 1. **Microsoft Teams Shared Devices -** Many organizations require flexible workplace solutions as they shift to hybrid work scenarios.
 The Microsoft Teams Shared Devices license is designed to support hybrid work by allowing offices to designate devices as shared devices, including common area phones, Teams displays for hot-desks, and Teams panels for meeting spaces.
 For more information, see [Microsoft Teams Shared Devices licensing](https://learn.microsoft.com/en-us/microsoftteams/teams-add-on-licensing/teams-shared-device-license).
 This license is needed for ATA Devices to function.
 2. **Communication Credits (add-on) -** Communication Credits provide a monthly pool of minutes that can be used for PSTN phone calls, if all your Calling Plan minutes get used before the beginning of the next month.
 If you want toll-free numbers for Audio Conferencing, auto attendants, or call queues, you'll need to [set up Communications Credits](https://learn.microsoft.com/en-us/microsoftteams/set-up-communications-credits-for-your-organization).
 3. **Microsoft Teams Audio Conferencing with dial-out to USA/CAN -** Microsoft Teams Audio Conferencing license enables you to provide a dial-in phone number for Teams meeting attendees, and to dial-out during a meeting to invite other callers into that meeting.
 With Operator Connect Conferencing capabilities, organizations can use phone numbers from a third-party operator to join Microsoft Teams meetings.
 One Audio Conferencing license is required for each user who is going to schedule or host an audio meeting.
 This license is needed to meter toll free numbers along with the **Communication Credits** add-on.

+### References:
+Microsoft Teams add-on licenses - https://learn.microsoft.com/en-us/microsoftteams/teams-add-on-licensing/microsoft-teams-add-on-licensing